Freight Rail Policy Stance: Policymakers should embrace performance-based regulations, which allow railroads to innovate with the latest technologies.

 Why This Matters: Antiquated federal rules and non-transparent processes stifle innovation and growth throughout the freight rail industry.

-An increasingly technological freight rail industry seeks more modern and efficient regulations at the Department of Transportation and Federal Railroad Administration to facilitate even greater technological gains.
+An increasingly technological freight rail industry seeks more modern and efficient regulations at the U.S. Department of Transportation (USDOT) and Federal Railroad Administration (FRA) to facilitate even greater technological gains.

 One approach to achieve this is through performance-based regulations.

 These are regulations that don’t dictate the means to achieve an outcome, but rather set a performance metric and then allow the industry the latitude to harness new technologies and approaches to reach that metric while also making its network safer and more efficient.

 Performance-based regulations are superior to current prescriptive regulations, which are often not supported by data and sound science.
 As a result, the current regulatory framework spawns regulations that ultimately hurt freight rail companies and those that rely upon them, including U.S. manufacturers, consumers and the broader economy.